Unified bijections for planar hypermaps with general cycle-length constraints: Master bijection for hypermaps

 \subsection{Master bijection $\Phi_*$}

-We now define the classes of planes trees which are in bijection with the classes of oriented hypermaps in $\cHp$, $\cHm$ and $\cHz$.
+We now define the classes of planes trees which are in bijection with the classes of hyperorientations in $\cHp$, $\cHm$ and $\cHz$.
 We consider plane trees with dangling half-edges called \emph{buds}.
 An \emph{hypermobile} is a plane tree with buds having 3 types of vertices -- \emph{round}, \emph{dark square}, and \emph{light square} -- and such that \begin{compactitem} \item buds are incident to light square vertices, \item every edge is incident to exactly one dark square vertex (hence the edge joins a dark square vertex to either a light square vertex or a round vertex). \end{compactitem} The \emph{degree} of a vertex in the hypermobile is the number of incident half-edges (including buds, for light square vertices).
 The \emph{excess} of the hypermobile is the number of edges with a round extremity, minus the number of buds.
 We denote respectively by $\cTp$, $\cTm$, and $\cTz$ the families of hypermobiles of positive excess, negative excess, and zero excess.

 We now describe the master bijection for hypermaps.
-Actually, there are 3 bijections denoted $\Phi_+$, $\Phi_-$ and $\Phi_0$, and mapping the classes of oriented hypermaps $\cHp$, $\cHm$, $\cHz$ respectively to the classes of hypermobiles having positive, negative, and zero excess.
+Actually, there are 3 bijections denoted by $\Phi_+$, $\Phi_-$ and $\Phi_0$, and mapping the classes of hyperorientations $\cHp$, $\cHm$, $\cHz$ respectively to the classes of hypermobiles having positive, negative, and zero excess.

-Let $X$ be an oriented hypermap in $\cH_*$ with $*\in\{+,-,0\}$.
+Let $X$ be an hyperorientation in $\cH_*$ with $*\in\{+,-,0\}$.
 The hypermobile $\Phi_*(X)$ is obtained as follows: \begin{itemize} \item Place a dark (resp. light) square vertex of $\Phi_*(X)$ in each dark (resp. light) face of $X$; the vertices of $X$ will become the \emph{round vertices} of $\Phi_*(X)$. \item Create the edges of $\Phi_*(X)$ by applying to each edge of $X$ the local rule indicated in Figure~\ref{fig:local-rule-hyperori} (ignore the weights $w$ for the time being).
 Then erase all the edges of $X$. \item To complete the construction in the case $*=+$ delete the light square vertex in the outer face of $X$ (together with the incident buds).
-To complete the construction in the case $*=-$, delete the dark square vertex in the outer face of $X$, all the outer vertices of $X$ and the edges in between.
+To complete the construction in the case $*=-$, delete the dark square vertex in the outer face of $X$, all the outer vertices of $X$ and the edges linking them.
 To complete the construction in the case $*=0$, simply delete the root-vertex of $X$. \end{itemize} The mappings $\Phi_*$, are illustrated in Figure~\ref{fig:master-bij-hyperori}.